Nicola17/Nicola17.github.io/index.md

 My research interest is mainly oriented towards the application of Machine Learning algorithms, in particular Manifold Learning and Deep Learning, in a Visual Analytics context.
 I'm also interest in 3D Scanning Technologies and Geometry Processing.

 I'm familiar with different programming languages and technologies.
-I generally work in C++/CUDA for performance reasons, however I'm also familiar with OpenGL, Python, JavaScript and Matlab.
+I generally work in C++/CUDA for performance reasons, however I'm also familiar with [Open|Web]GL, Python, TypeScript, JavaScript and Matlab.
 I strongly believe that high-quality code is of main importance also in academia.